Dr Liz Reed

 School of Biological Sciences

-I am a vertebrate palaeontologist specialising in Quaternary aged cave deposits, notably in the south east region of South Australia.
-My particular interests are vertebrate taphonomy and site history, Quaternary palaeoclimate and biodiversity records from caves and refining megafauna extinction records.
+I am a vertebrate palaeontologist specialising in Quaternary cave deposits, notably in the south east region of South Australia.
+My particular interests are vertebrate taphonomy and site history, Quaternary palaeoclimate, biodiversity records from caves and refining megafauna extinction records.

-I am a Research Fellow within the School of Physical Sciences and a member of the Environment Institute.
-I am also an Honorary Research Associate with the South Australian Museum.
+I am a Senior Lecturer within the Department of Ecology and Evolutionary Biology in the School of Biological Sciences and a member of the Environment Institute.

 I completed an Honours degree in vertebrate palaeontology at Flinders University, studying how kangaroo skeletons decompose and disarticulate in a natural environment.
 I was awarded my PhD in 2004.
 My thesis research involved taphonomic (fossil forensics) studies of large mammal fossils from the Pleistocene-aged deposits within the World Heritage listed Naracoorte Caves National Park.
 Since then I have taught at undergraduate and graduate level and continue to study cave deposits in the South East region of South Australia.